itkhanz/selenium-frameworks/CucumberBDD-OC/README.md

 * <img src="doc/pdf-report-summary.JPG" alt="extent report PDF dashboard" width="885">
 * <img src="doc/pdf-report-details.JPG" alt="extent report PDF dashboard" width="910">

+> Do not use this report if the setup contains multiple runners as concurrent modification of the same PDF will result in errors.
+Better solution
+> would be use a Maven plugin for [creating just the PDF report](https://ghchirp.online/2224/) or the complete ExtentReport suite(https://ghchirp.online/2114/).

 ### Framework - Rerun Failed Scenarios

 * Dealing with Test Flakiness is often challenging and the test framework should be robust to it.
 Cucumber provides a rerun